dharmafly/noodle/README.md

 ### Posts and categories

-Within `index.html`, when constructing the site, Jekyll will iterate over the categories that are declared within the posts themselves to construct the page.
+Any file within the site can be parsed by Jekyll.
 Each Jekyll parseable page has a [YAML front matter](https://github.com/mojombo/jekyll/wiki/YAML-Front-Matter) section.

+Within the `index.html` pages, Jekyll will iterate over the categories that are declared within each post files to construct the page.

-Each post within `_posts` requires a `category` property to be specified (currently only `reference` and `overview` are used).
+Each post within the `_posts` directory requires a `category` property to be specified within the front matter (currently only `reference` and `overview` are used).

 We use this category value as a way of choosing which posts will be displayed on which page - this is done using the loop: